-THERANEXUS, BBDF AND CARDIFF UNIVERSITY PRESENT THEIR NOVEL RESEARCH ON BATTEN-1 AND BATTEN DISEASE AT WORLDSYMPOSIUM 2023
+Theranexus, BBDF and Cardiff University Present Their Novel Research on Batten-1 and Batten Disease at WORLDSymposium 2023

 - Presentation of preclinical data demonstrating how Batten-1 drastically reduces the buildup of toxic glycosphingolipids in Batten disease and a poster describing for the first time the burden of Batten disease.

-Lyon, France - Austin, Texas, United States - Cardiff, UK - 20 February 2023 - 6pm CET - Theranexus, a biopharmaceutical company innovating in the treatment of neurological diseases and pioneer in the development of drug candidates modulating the interaction between neurons and glial cells, and its partners Beyond Batten Disease Foundation (BBDF) and Cardiff University, today announced several presentations at WORLDSymposium 2023, an international scientific event focused on lysosomal diseases (22 to 26 February in Orlando, Florida - United States).
+LYON, FRANCE and AUSTIN, TX and CARDIFF, UK / ACCESSWIRE / February 21, 2023 / Theranexus, a biopharmaceutical company innovating in the treatment of neurological diseases and pioneer in the development of drug candidates modulating the interaction between neurons and glial cells, and its partners Beyond Batten Disease Foundation (BBDF) and Cardiff University, today announced several presentations at WORLDSymposium 2023, an international scientific event focused on lysosomal diseases (22 to 26 February in Orlando, Florida - United States).

 At the conference, the research conducted by Cardiff University, Theranexus and BBDF will be showcased in five presentations, including one oral presentation.